walmartlabs/lumbar/docs/index.md

 #### Routes ####

-Modules may optionally define backbone routes that it manages via the `routes` field.
+Modules may optionally define Backbone routes that it manages via the `routes` field.
 When paired with [lumbar-loader](https://github.com/walmartlabs/lumbar-loader) the given module will be loaded on demand when the user navigates to a route serviced by that module.

 Any routes defined for the module are available to javascript code via the `module.routes` field.